torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 partition to provide the console for the install of a second Linux partition?

-A: Yes granted that your are connected to the /dev/hvcs* device using kermit or cu or some other program that doesn't provide terminal emulation.
+A: Anal granted that your are connected to the /dev/hvcs* device using kermit or cu or some other program that doesn't provide terminal emulation.

 ---------------------------------------------------------------------------